-High speed GPUs and FPGAs provide the processing power required for GPGPU tasks such as High Performance Compute (HPC) and machine learning inference.
+High speed GPUs and FPGAs provide the processing power required for High Performance Compute (HPC) and Artificial Intelligence (AI) tasks.

 WOLF 6U VPX Products Table

 |Product Name||WOLF Number||Status||GPU||Processing Speed (TFLOPS)||Memory (GB)||Connectivity||Video Outputs - DisplayPort/HDMI/DVI||Video Outputs - SDI/Digital, Analog, Other||Video Inputs|

 |VPX6U-RTX5000E-DUAL-CV||234A||Product Concept||NVIDIA Dual RTX5000E||21.8||32||PCIe Gen3||8||4 SDI, 4 Analog|

 |VPX6U-TESLA-P6-DUAL-HPC||2118||End of Life||NVIDIA Dual Tesla P6||12.4||32||PCIe Gen3||32 vGPU|

 |VPX6U-P5000-DUAL-VO||2118||End of Life||NVIDIA Dual P5000||12.4||32||PCIe Gen3||8|

 6U VPX Information

 VPX references three VITA standards: